- About CEE

 - CPUTL: A graduate student describes her experience

 - CEE Staff Login

-TA/TM Week (formerly Day) is SFU’s most comprehensive orientation event for both new and veteran teaching assistants and tutor-markers.
+TA/TM Days is SFU’s most comprehensive orientation event for both new and veteran teaching assistants and tutor-markers.
 Meet your peers and get information and advice from experienced TAs and other members of SFU’s academic community.
 You will gain knowledge, skills and confidence for your teaching support roles.

 Presented by the Centre for Educational Excellence in cooperation with the Office of Graduate and Postdoctoral Studies and the Teaching Support Staff Union at SFU.

 “TA/TM Day was a one-stop shop that provided me with the skills and knowledge to excel in my instructional roles at SFU.” – Jessica, BPK

 Register here in advance for Zoom access to sessions 1, 3, 5 and 7 (plus the Welcome session and the TSSU Lunch Event).